docker/machine/docs/index.md

 INFO[0000] Creating Digital Ocean droplet...
 INFO[0002] Waiting for SSH...
-INFO[0085] "staging" has been created and is now the active machine INFO[0085] To point your Docker client at it, run this in your shell: $(docker-machine env staging)
+INFO[0085] "staging" has been created and is now the active machine INFO[0085] To point your Docker client at it, run this in your shell: eval "$(docker-machine env staging)"
 ```

 For convenience, `docker-machine` will use sensible defaults for choosing settings such